 At this point, we should note that toxic socialization is not the only cause of addiction.
 Other factors are involved.
 For example, Pushers push us into addiction and Enablers encourage it.
-We’ll look at pushers and enablers more in the section on Lies and Ideology later.
-Similarly, Genetic Trauma makes us susceptible to toxic attachments.
-Finally, we often turn to substances and behaviours when we are dealing with the anguish, guilt, and shame caused by Wrong Action.
-It should be noted, these additional factors are insufficient by themselves to cause addiction.
-Toxic socialization and the accompanying environmental toxicity are the necessary and sufficient causes of our challenging toxic attachments).
+We will look at pushers and enablers more in the section on Lies and Ideology later.
+These additional factors are probably insufficient by themselves to cause addiction.
+Social, political, and economic toxicity, which cause the body to seek pleasure, which releases dopamine, which causes an attachment, are the necessary and sufficient causes of our challenging toxic attachments.

 Consider cutting as an example of a toxic behavioural attachment.
-For those of you who don’t know, cutting is a deliberate act of self-harm.
+Cutting is a deliberate act of self-harm.
 When someone cuts, they use a sharp object to cut into their flesh.
 Cutting is a serious mental health problem.
 We know of children, mostly females, as young as ten who cut.

-When we examine attachments to Facebook, cutting, alcohol, and shopping as we have done above, i.e., when we identify the behaviour or substance and clarify the reasons why we are attached (meet a need, escape from violence, etc.), we are engaged in step one and two of a Lightning Path Attachment Analysis (LPAA).
+When we examine attachments to Facebook, cutting, alcohol, and shopping as we have done above, i.e., when we identify the behaviour or substance and clarify the reasons why we are attached (it meets a need, it helps us escape from violence, etc.), we are engaged in step one and two of a Lightning Path Attachment Analysis (LPAA).25

-Identification and clarification are straightforward, if not always easy.
+Identification, classification, and clarification are straightforward, if not always easy.
 For example, I (Mike S.) used to smoke.
+My attachment to smoking was severe and toxic.
 I started smoking because, at the age of nineteen, I had no significant attachments in my family (single parent mom, aunts, uncles, and cousins that “looked down” on us) and because I had a consequent unmet need to “fit in” and belong, I found smoking as a way to satiate my unmet need for belonging.
 I started smoking so I could fit in with friends.
 Even though it was thirty-five years ago, I still remember the motivation and the wonderful feeling of “fitting in” that I got from smoking the first time.
 I needed that feeling so bad that I ignored the physical distress (nausea and headaches, etc.) caused by the poisonous cigarettes.
 I needed to fit in more than I needed to feel physically well.
-It was the underlying need that drove me past the poisonous cigarette stick.
+It was the underlying need that drove me past the poisonous cigarette stick.27

 Or consider my partner Gina R.’s addiction struggles.
-My partner started smoking and drinking for the same reasons as I did, i.e., not because she liked the taste of alcohol or cigarettes but because she wanted to fit in with her family, and because her family members “pushed” her into consumption.
+My partner started smoking and drinking for the same reasons as I did, i.e., not because she liked the taste of alcohol or cigarettes but because she wanted to fit in with her friends and family, and because her friends and family members “pushed” her into consumption.
 They said things like “if you are not going to drink then at least look like you are partying with the rest of us and smoke.”
-Continued “pushing” by family, combined with her need to fit in, and the addictive properties of the substances eventually led to toxic alcohol attachment and toxic nicotine attachment.
-Interestingly, even when she had committed to deal with her addictions, family members resisted her healing.
+Continued “pushing” by friends and family, combined with her need to fit in, and the addictive properties of the substances, eventually led to toxic alcohol attachment and toxic nicotine attachment.28 Interestingly, even when she had committed to deal with her addictions, family members resisted her healing.
 They “pushed back,” making her feel like if she wanted to be a part of the family, if she wanted to “fit in,” she needed to continue to smoke and drink with them.

 To summarize, an LP Addictions Assessment involves three steps, these being:

-Moving towards treatment, you can safely ignore benign attachment (a mild attachment to coffee, wine, etc.,) and focus primarily on your most toxic attachments.
+Moving towards treatment, you can safely ignore benign attachment (a mild attachment to coffee, wine, etc.,) and focus primarily on your most toxic attachments, if you have them.

 As a final note, keep in mind when conducting an assessment on your addictions to see if they are problematic or not, there is a well-established tendency for addicts to lie to themselves and others to downplay their toxic attachments.
 We’ll talk more about the tendency and reasons for lying in the next unit.
 For now, when conducting an LPAA, you should ask friends and family what they think about your toxic attachments and whether they are toxic or benign.
 For example, if you drink, ask your wife or friends if they think it is a problem.
 If they say yes, then regardless of any lies you tell yourself, you have a toxic attachment problem.

-At this point in your reading, you should have a good understanding of the nature and cause of addictions, you should have identified your addictions, and you should have honestly assessed whether the addictions are toxic and problematic, or benign and “nothing to worry about.”
-Remember, they are problematic if they a) cover over unresolved toxicity and trauma and b) negatively impact you, your life, your family, and this planet.
-Some addictions, like running or coffee, may not be problematic at all unless you are harming yourself and others in the process.
-Others, like addictions to heroin or shopping, will be.
+At this point in your reading, you should have a good understanding of the nature and cause of toxic attachments and you should have identified your toxic attachments.
+Remember, attachments are toxic when they a) cover over unresolved toxicity and trauma and b) negatively impact you, your life, your family, and this planet.
+Some addictions, like running or coffee, may not be problematic at all unless you are harming yourself and others in the process.29 Others, like addictions to heroin or shopping,30 will be.

 Remember the function of dopamine in your brain.
-Dopamine rewires the reward structures by attaching you to substances and behaviours that offer relief from the hell of toxic socialization.
+Dopamine rewires the reward structures by attaching you to substances and behaviours that offer relief from the consequences of a toxic socialization process.
 This original toxic rewiring took place over time and as a consequence of many experiences.
-If your toxic attachment is drinking, for example, it took a lot of “pleasant” feelings/experiences of numbness, detachment, escape, to get your brain rewired and hard attached to the substance.
+If your toxic attachment is drinking, for example, it took a lot of “pleasant” feelings of numbness, detachment, escape, sociability, etc., to get your brain rewired and hard attached to the substance.
 As William S. Burroughs says, “it takes about a year and several hundred injections to make an addict.
-That’s because it takes about that long to hardwire your brain and create the hard attachments that function as chronic addiction.
+That is because it takes about that long to hardwire your brain and create the hard attachments that function as chronic addiction.
 Unfortunately, it is also going to take a year, and several hundred new experiences in non-toxic environments with non-toxic attachments, to break the hard attachments and rewire the brain.
 You simply cannot skip these experiences and go cold turkey.
-If you don’t go through the experiences, the rewiring never occurs.
-If the rewiring never occurs, all you’ll is inactivation of your toxic attachments.
-If all you accomplish is inactivation, the wiring will always remain and you’ll be prone to reactivation.
+If you do not go through the experiences, the rewiring never occurs.
+If the rewiring never occurs, all you will do is inactivate your toxic attachments.
+If all you accomplish is inactivation, the wiring will always remain and you will be prone to reactivation.

-How do you detoxify your environment?
-As regards cleaning up your environment, you have two choices.
+Keep in mind here our earlier advice about environment.
+If you want to heal, you need to clean up and detoxify your environment.
+In this regard you have two choices.
 You can either educate the people who make up your life about the consequences of toxicity and the impact it is having on your addictions and ask them to heal with you, or you can exit your toxic relationships and toxic families and begin to build up new ones.
-The easiest and least disruptive solution is to educate your family and friends about the consequences of toxic socialization and its impact, and request assistance from them in said detoxification.
-For guidance on detoxification, refer to Unit “E” on the environment.
+The easiest and least disruptive solution is to educate your family and friends about the consequences of physical and psychic toxicity, and request assistance from them in said detoxification.
 If possible, we recommend you immediately institute a no violence rule and work together to remove all instances of emotional, psychological, physical, and spiritual violence and exploitation.
 There can be no compromise here.
-If you want to deal with your addictions, you must create healthy, non-toxic spaces within which you can heal and reprogram.
+If you want to heal and deal with your addictions, you must create healthy, non-toxic spaces within which you can heal and reprogram.

-Unfortunately, it has to be said, it won’t always be possible to educate your family and friends and elicit their help.
-Many of you will find that when you point out the toxicity and make an appeal to family and friends for a change, you will be attacked.
+Unfortunately, it has to be said, it will not always be possible to educate your family and friends and elicit their help.
+Many of you will find that when you point out the toxicity and make an appeal to family and friends for a change, they will resist or even attack.
 When you point things out, parents, partners, and friends will lash out in anger at you and even engage in violent emotional, psychological, or even physical assault.
-If this happens, if attempts to educate and enlist the authentic support family and friends elicit only defence and attack, do not waste your time–do not hesitate—break your attachments and find new family and friends.
-This might sound harsh, but it is a necessary and increasingly common practice, as for example amongst the LGBTQ community who often experience harsh violence at the hands of their old energy family and friends.
+If this happens, if attempts to educate and enlist the authentic support family and friends elicit only defence and attack, do not waste your time.
+Do not hesitate.
+Break your attachments and find new family and friends.
+This might sound harsh, but it is a necessary and increasingly common practice,33 as for example among the LGBTQ community who often experience harsh violence at the hands of their old energy family and friends.
 If your family does not move forward with you, you have no choice but to remove them from your life, or dramatically limit your exposure to them.
-You will make slow to no progress in dealing with addictions if you do not detoxify your life.
+You will make slow to no progress in dealing with toxic attachments if you do not detoxify your life.

 For your information, detoxification is part of the process of establishing Right Environment.
 We discuss right environment in more detail in Lightning Path Workbook Three: Connection, in the section on Alignment.